amit-chaudhari1/amyth.dev/content/posts/how_i_escaped_tutorial_hell.md

 **If you said yes to either of these questions, chief i’m sorry but you are kind of, maybe, probably, *surely* in tutorial hell.**

+> there's nothing wrong about just looking up a tutorial once in a while, I want to address the dependence some people have on them

 There’s depths to it just like the world ruled by hades. and you my lovely Zagreus, are going to clear it rise up to the top

 I’ve got some ~~~~boons~~~~ advice that will help you clear the hell faster, and might help you in your adventures beyond the hell.